raizulfi/fibonacci-benchmark/README.md

 ## Space complexity

 ### How to run the code:
-to run the time complexity, Excute the command below in your terminal:
+to run the time complexity, Execute the command below in your terminal:

 ```c
 make time-iterative